SharePoint/sp-dev-docs/docs/general-development/choose-the-right-api-set-in-sharepoint.md

-For examples of using the .NET Framework object model, see  [Complete basic operations using JavaScript library code in SharePoint 2013](http://msdn.microsoft.com/library/29089af8-dbc0-49b7-a1a0-9e311f49c826%28Office.15%29.aspx).
+For examples of using the .NET Framework object model, see  [Complete basic operations using JavaScript library code in SharePoint](http://msdn.microsoft.com/library/29089af8-dbc0-49b7-a1a0-9e311f49c826%28Office.15%29.aspx).